GodBoii/Pawsitive-Strides/supabase.md

     - `cancel_quick_ride_owner`: For pet owners to cancel their pending rides.
     - **`complete_quick_ride_walker`**: **New** function for walkers to mark an accepted ride as completed.

+## Payment Integration:
+- `payments` table: Stores records of payment attempts and successful transactions via Razorpay.
+- RLS Policies for `payments`.
+- `profiles.subscription_status` updated to 'active' by backend upon successful payment.
+- `profiles.plan` updated by backend (or trigger) based on selected plan.

 SQL for all features is included in the full schema below.

-You can save this as a .sql file (e.g., `pawsitive_strides_schema_v6.sql`) to share with others or use as a reference.
+You can save this as a .sql file (e.g., `pawsitive_strides_schema_v7.sql`) to share with others or use as a reference.
 It's designed to be re-runnable (it drops objects before recreating them).

 -- ======================================================================
--- Pawsitive Strides - Supabase Database Schema Setup Script -- Version: 6 (Quick Ride RPCs refined for time-based validity) --
+-- Pawsitive Strides - Supabase Database Schema Setup Script -- Version: 7 (Payment Integration, Quick Ride RPCs refined) --
 -- Purpose: Defines the necessary tables, RLS policies, trigger function, --          RPC functions, and trigger for the Pawsitive Strides application.